 When mounted in pairs, they are called French windows, due to their resemblance to the traditional casement window.
 Typically, when French doors are paired they open at opposite, outside edges.
 This allows a doorway to be twice as wide as either single door.
 This is partly due to the fact that in the 17th century it was difficult to make very large French doors that were not unduly delicate.
-Mostly, though it was because the concept of symmetry was extremely important in architecture at the time, and that arrangement was considered to be quite elegant.
+Mostly thought it was because the concept of symmetry was extremely important in architecture at the time, and that arrangement was considered to be quite elegant.

 Like most architectural features, French doors became more elaborate over time.
 As glassmaking and construction techniques advanced, different types of French doors became available.
 Today, several different styles are popular, with each being best suited to different purposes.